 - 1/3 cup favorite granola (gluten-free or grain-free for paleo)

 - extra optional toppings: chia seeds, nuts, hemp hearts, fruit, etc.

 - Prepare squash: Preheat oven to 375ºF.
 Spray/grease or line medium baking sheet with parchment paper.
 Cut open squash down the middle.
 Scoop out seeds (save for roasting later or discard).
-Oil inside of squash, dust with cinnamon if using and place face down on baking sheet.
+Oil inside of squash, dust with cinnamon, if using, and place face down on baking sheet.

-- Assemble breakfast bowls: Evenly divide yogurt into each squash bowls, topping with yogurt, granola, nut butter and any additional toppings you’d like.
+- Assemble breakfast bowls: Evenly divide yogurt into each squash bowls, topping with yogurt, granola, nut butter, and any additional toppings you’d like.
+Dive in and enjoy!

 Prep time refers to the time it takes to make squash in oven.

 If using large squash, adjust servings and ingredients for filling accordingly.

 This recipe can be used for meal prep – store baked squash, covered in container, in fridge up to 1 week.

 - Serving Size: 1 half of acorn squash filled

 - Calories: 376